swarajdalmia/python-playground/algorithms/dynamic_programming/README.md

 ### Solving Heuristic
 There is no one formula for solving a problem using DP.

 ### Independence of sub-probelms
 The DP approach can only be used when each of the subproblems are discrete and independent of the others.
 If some subproblem is depedent on another, then the default DP approach can not be used.

+### Problems